dyhes/zulip/docs/development/setup-recommended.md

 - host operating system
 - installation method (Vagrant or direct)
 - whether or not you are using a proxy
-- a copy of Zulip's `vagrant` provisioning logs, available in `/var/log/provision.log` on your virtual machine.
+- a copy of Aloha's `vagrant` provisioning logs, available in `/var/log/provision.log` on your virtual machine.
 If you choose to post just the error output, please include the **beginning of the error output**, not just the last few lines.